-I confirm we hold information caught by your request which has been enclosed.
-I have concluded, however, that some of the information is exempt from disclosure under Section 40(2) of the Freedom of Information Act 2000 - personal data.
+I can confirm that we hold the information requested which is enclosed.
+I have decided that some of the information contained in the letter is exempt from disclosure under Section 40(2) of the Freedom of Information Act 2000 - personal data.
 Full reasoning for withholding the information can be seen at Annex A below.